giannisgkountras/personal-portfolio/README.md

 # Portfolio

-This is a personal portfolio website created to showcase my skills, projects and experiences as an Electrial and Computer Engineering student and developer.
+This is a personal portfolio website created to showcase my skills, projects and experiences as an Electrical and Computer Engineering student and developer.

 ## Getting Started